 PBSC Windsor Team:

-Ryan is a second-year law student at Windsor law.
+Ryan is in his third year of law school at Windsor law.
 Before attending law school, he received his Honours Bachelors of Arts in Justice, Political Philosophy, and Law from McMaster University, and a Masters of Arts in Globalization Studies from the same institution.
 Ryan’s Masters studies focused on seasonal agricultural workers' interactions with the law in southern Ontario.
 His academics and extracurricular involvement focus on labour, human rights, and estate law.
 In his free time, he enjoys exploring nature, chatting about the past week's soccer scores, and eating good, local food.
 In his first year at Windsor Law, he volunteered with PBSC’s Arbor Memorial project.
 The project had him and his team develop a brochure in the fall concerning probate law which was then presented to the community during the winter semester.
 Ryan is thrilled to be the Program Coordinator for the upcoming year as he looks to do his part in increasing A2J within the Windsor community.

 Pro Bono Students Canada Program Coordinator